Our 33 best bad weather ideas for Switzerland

 Even though there's a saying that there's no such thing as bad weather, only bad clothes, sometimes you can't possibly deny the persistent rain and thick fog.

-If you are looking for something fun to do with your children, with the family, alone or with your friends, our ideas will help you.
+If you are looking for an activity for your children, with the family, alone or with your friends to create a fun bad weather program in Switzerland, our ideas will help you.

 At the top of this page you can navigate through the bad weather ideas all over Switzerland and book your ticket right away.
-In this article we will go into more detail about 30 ideas that you can do in bad weather.
-By the way, there are also tips for which you don't have to book an entrance ticket or travel far.
+In this article, we will go into more detail about 33 ideas that you can all do in bad weather.

 Indoor activities away from home in case of bad weather